Afghan Women's XI: History

 Australian cricketer Mel Jones facilitated the fleeing of members of the Afghanistan women's national cricket team from their country in 2021 following the Fall of Kabul to the Taliban.
-Former national team players eventually are able to settle in Australia, mostly in Melbourne and Canberra.
+Former national team players have eventually been able to settle in Australia, mostly in Melbourne and Canberra.

 The women's national team under the Afghanistan Cricket Board (ACB) was effectively disbanded while the men's national team was retained.
 Afghanistan remains a full member of the International Cricket Council (ICC), despite the requirement to maintain a women's national team.
 This was despite the Afghanistan Cricket Board not distributing ICC funding for the development of women's cricket.

 In June 2024, the women's players wrote to the ICC asking for permission to form an international refugees team.
 Due to receiving no response to their letter, in January 2025, the Afghan women refugees formerly contracted with the ACB formed a team under the name "Afghan Women's XI".

 They played their first match against Cricket Without Borders Charity XI on 30 January 2025 at the Junction Oval in Melbourne.
 Their opposition won by 7 wickets.
 In April 2025, the ICC announced that they would be supporting Afghan women's cricket, with the 25 ACB contracted players of the Afghan Women's XI being viewed as the first potential beneficiaries.

+The team toured in England in July 2026.